sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

    >>> ContinuedFraction(3, 2) + complex(1, 2)
    TypeError: argument should be a string or a Rational instance

-The full set of rational operations can be viewed directly in the `class source <https://github.com/sr-murthy/continuedfractions/blob/main/src/continuedfractions/continuedfraction.py>`_ or the :doc:`API reference <continuedfractions/continuedfraction>`.
+The full set of rational operations, which are implemented by overriding certain magic methods, can be viewed directly in the `class source <https://github.com/sr-murthy/continuedfractions/blob/main/src/continuedfractions/continuedfraction.py>`_.

 .. _continued-fractions.negative-continued-fractions: